-Surgery to remove the ovaries and fallopian tubes (risk-reducing salpingooophorectomy) reduces the risk of:

-- > cancer of the ovaries and fallopian tubes by up to 95% - > breast cancer by 50% if done before the menopause
+Surgery to remove the ovaries and fallopian tubes (risk-reducing salpingooophorectomy) reduces the risk of cancer of the ovaries and fallopian tubes by up to 95%.

 Surgery to remove these organs is only done when you have finished having a family.
 It is not possible to have children after this surgery.